marghistani22/Data_Engineering/mid-term/midterm_2025_Spring.md

 ---
 ### Question 3: Transform (5 marks)

-- Calculate the minimum and maximum response time for each category of support ticket.
+- Use the cleaned data from Question 2 and calculate the minimum and maximum response time for each category of support ticket.

 - Your output should include the columns `category`, `min_response` and `max_response`.